TheHmm/livestream/misc/cc/README.md

 Webpage for generating closed captions.

-Forked from here: https://github.com/steveseguin/captionninja and configured to send captions to the strapi server.
+Forked from here: https://github.com/steveseguin/captionninja and configured to send captions to the Strapi server.

 TODO